kabalin/moodle-local_ehl/README.md

 * `quizid` - Quiz instance id (required)
 * `timeopen` - Open date in Unix time stamp, setting to 0 disables
 * `timeclose` - Close date in Unix time stamp, setting to 0 disables
-* `timelimit` - Specify timelimit, setting to 0 disables limit
+* `timelimit` - Specify timelimit in seconds, setting to 0 disables limit
 * `overduehandling` - Overdue handling setting: autosubmit, graceperiod, autoabandon
 * `graceperiod` - Grace period in seconds.
 Can only be set when Overdue handling is set to graceperiod